humantech/webkit-scheme-qt5.1/README.md

 ## Thanks to

 - The qt-webkit discussion group;
-- My pacience for reading Qt 5.1 source code;
+- My patience on reading the Qt 5.1 source code;
 - My employers for allowing me to develop this.

 ## License